 Explanation: In 1998, Conservation International identified 17 mega diverse countries.
 The term mega diverse country refers to any one of the group of nations that contains the majority of Earth’s species and high number of endemic species.

-13. State true or false.
-India is one of the mega diverse countries among 17 nations.
+13. India is one of the mega diverse countries among 17 nations.

 Explanation: India is one of the mega diverse countries.
 India contains majority of Earth’s species and high numbers of endemic species.
 India has the great variety of ecological conditions prevailing.
 India vast diversity helps it to become a mega diverse nation.